Rovart/portfolio-tracker/README.md

 ## 📊 Usage

+### Managing Portfolios
+1. Click the settings icon (gear) to open the Settings panel
+2. Create new portfolios with the "+" button
+3. Switch between portfolios using the dropdown in the header
+4. View "All Portfolios" for a combined view across all portfolios

 ### Adding Assets
 1. Click the "Add Asset" button
 2. Search for stocks (e.g., AAPL), cryptocurrencies (e.g., BTC-USD), or forex pairs
 3. Enter transaction details (amount, price, date)
+4. Add optional notes to document the transaction
-4. Save to add to your portfolio
+5. Save to add to your portfolio

 ### Managing Transactions
 - View all transactions for an asset by clicking on it in the holdings list
 - Edit or delete individual transactions
-- Track P/L for each buy transaction
+- Track P/L for each buy transaction with current vs. purchase price comparison
+- Add deposits/withdrawals for fiat currencies

+### Import/Export
+- Export your portfolio to CSV via Settings > Data Management
+- Import CSV files with automatic portfolio name detection
+- Choose to merge into existing portfolio or create new when importing

 ### Customization
-- Switch between USD, EUR and other base currencies
+- Switch between USD, EUR, AUD and other base currencies
 - Toggle privacy mode to hide balances
 - Adjust chart timeframes for different perspectives

 ## 🗂️ Data Persistence

-Transactions are saved locally in your browser's `localStorage` and can be exported to `data/portfolio.csv` for backup or migration.
+Transactions are saved locally in your browser's `localStorage` and can be exported to CSV for backup or migration.
+Each portfolio maintains its own transaction history.

 ## 🛠️ Tech Stack